FireDynamics/LectureFireSimulation/book/content/overview/01_structure.md

 # Structure

-This script is part of a lecture given at the University of Wuppertal.
+This script is part of a lecture given at the University of Wuppertal, chair Computational Civil Engineering.